vitasdk/vitasdk.github.io/index.md

 Currently, there is minimal debugging support.
 If your app crashes, a core dump will be generated in `ux0:data`.
 You can then [parse the core dump](https://github.com/xyzz/vita-parse-core) to figure out what caused the crash.
 If you would like to help contribute to the Vita SDK project, we would love to have a debugger for the system.

+## Porting libraries

+vitasdk ships with a flexible `makepkg`-based build system for building packages that can later be installed into the SDK.
+To get started, clone [vitasdk/packages](https://github.com/vitasdk/packages), `cd` into a directory with a `VITABUILD` file and run `vita-makepkg`.
+Once the package is built, you can install it with `vdpm ./name-version-arm.tar.xz`.

+If you want to write your own `VITABUILD` file, here are a few examples that you can follow: [a library using autotools-style build](https://github.com/vitasdk/packages/blob/master/expat/VITABUILD), [a library using CMake](https://github.com/vitasdk/packages/blob/master/glm/VITABUILD), and [a library where a Vita-specific patch is required](https://github.com/vitasdk/packages/blob/master/libsndfile/VITABUILD).

 # Community

 Thanks to the [Vita SDK team](https://github.com/orgs/vitasdk/people) for creating everything!
 The logo was designed by [@Acemad_](https://twitter.com/Acemad_).